transpose-publishing/landscapeStudy/analysis_notes.md

 meaningful explanation (to me) how a "no" is different from "not specified".
 Usually those policies wouldn't explicitly state, that they are not doing something that exists.

+# Follow up on N of articles via crossref
+Idea: scatter plot of h5 index vs. number of articles.
+This could go in the first section as a general overview of the sample.
+Depending on the result, this could be used as principle of division for the rest of the paper.
+But I suspect it to be not meaningful.

+Querying all journals from crossref would take approx. 8 hours.